Trundle/andy.hammerhartes.de/content/formalizing-systems.rst

    @enduml

-The issue is now that sometimes, the switch from processing to completed cannot be observed from within the progress handler.
+The issue is now that sometimes, the switch from pending to completed cannot be observed from within the progress handler.